 Lahari moved to Sheffield from Hyderabad, India, to study an MBA at Sheffield Hallam University.

-I came here knowing nobody and the university circles were not where I wanted to be, mainly because everyone was a bit younger than me.
+I came here knowing nobody and the university circles were not where I wanted to be, mainly because everyone had different interests.
 Staying in Sheffield after studying was certainly not part of the plan.
-I even considered going back halfway through my course because I just couldn’t cope, but then one of my Indian friends who is now back in India suggested joining a walking group.
+I even considered going back halfway through my course because it was very isolating, but then one of my Indian friends who is now back in India suggested joining a walking group.

-Lahari is a member of the Sheffield Young Walkers group.
+Lahari is a member of the Sheffield 20s&30s Walking group.
 You can start walking with a local Ramblers group in your area.
 Find a walk near you.